 However, Target accidentally made the gap even more horrific while advertising their Xhilaration swimsuit line on their website.
 Besides the fact that the model has had her arms thinned out and lengthened to an almost non-human degree, the artist who touched up the photo tried creating a thigh gap so extreme, that it removed a chunk of her ladybits.

 It’s shopped so badly that I feel like I could have accidentally done the same with the square “eraser” icon in MSPaint.
-The image was made popular over at Jezebel, and soon after, Target’s digital mutilation of these young women was fully questioned.
-Butt-gaps were noticed.
+The image was made popular over at Jezebel, and soon after, Target’s digital mutilation of these young women was fully examined.
+Butt gaps were created.
 Ribcages were hastily thinned.
-Oh – Did I mention that the bikini line in question is marketed towards juniors?
+Oh—did I mention that the bikini in question is marketed towards juniors?

 “This is what is being marketed and pushed on young girls,” Jezebel writer Rebecca Rose stated.
 “This absurd image of a crotch that absolutely does not and cannot happen naturally.”

 In a recent survey created by Today and AOL, 80 percent of the teenage girls surveyed said they compare themselves to the images they see of celebrities, and many of those girls said those images made them feel worse about their own appearances.
 Even more interesting, a majority of those polled wished that Photoshopping would stop entirely.
 While recent campaigns have tried to show us that women can be beautiful at any size, with or without makeup, we still have a long way to go.
 Target definitely isn’t sending the message across that women don’t need to have an orb of air running between their thighs in order to look and feel beautiful in a two-piece bathing suit.